Journal of Innovative Agriculture | Volume 10 Issue 1 | Pages: 12-25 | Doi : 10.37446/jinagri/rsa/10.1.2023.12-25

 Haile, D., Nigussie, D., & Ayana, A. (2012).
 Nitrogen use efficiency of bread wheat: Effects of nitrogen rate and time of application.
 Journal of soil science and plant nutrition12(3), 389-410.

 Hidosa, D., & Tesfaye, Y. (2018).
 Assessment Study on Livestock Feed Resource, Feed Availability and Production Constraints in Maale Woreda in South Omo Zone.
-J Fisheries Livest Prod6(2), 269.
+Journal of Fisheries & Livestock Production, 6(2), 269.

 Mulugeta A. (2005).
-Characterization of Dairy Production Systems of Yerer watershed in Ada Liben Wereda, Oromia Region, Ethiopia.
-An MSc Thesis Presented to the School of Graduate Studies of Alemaya University, Alemaya University.
-140pp.
+Characterization of dairy production systems of Yerer watershed in Ada Liben Wereda, Oromia Region, Ethiopia (MSc thesis).
+Alemaya University.

 Solomon, B. (2004).
-Assessment of livestock production systems and feed resource base in Sinana Dinsho District of Bale Highlands, Southeast Oromia (Master’s thesis).
-Alemaya University of Agriculture, Alemaya, Ethiopia.
+Assessment of livestock production systems and feed resource base in Sinana Dinsho District of Bale Highlands, southeast Oromia (Master’s thesis).
+Alemaya University of Agriculture.

-Yisehak, K., Belay, D., Taye, T., & Janssens, G. P. (2013).
-Impact of soil erosion associated factors on available feed resources for free-ranging cattle at three altitude regions: Measurements and perceptions.
-Journal of Arid Environments98, 70-78.
+Yisehak, K., Belay, D., Taye, T., & Janssens, G. P. J. (2013).
+Impact of soil erosion-associated factors on available feed resources for free-ranging cattle at three altitude regions: Measurements and perceptions.
+Journal of Arid Environments, 98, 70–78.